pyroll-project/pyroll-pub1-benchmark/README.md

 generation and
 analysis.

-## The Configuration File `config.py`
+## The Configuration File `task_config.py`

-The `PLUGINS` dict in the config specifies the set of plugins, grouped by the type of model they provide.
+The `PLUGINS` dict in the config script specifies the set of plugins, grouped by the type of model they provide.
 In the provided configuration currently 3 types of models are specified:

 1. Models for roll force and torque